-This week I had a chance to catch up with the folks at Dropbox, it’s been a busy time there with the acquisition of HelloSign and the launch of a radical redesign of the Dropbox Business UI.
+I recently had a chance to catch up with the folks at Dropbox, it’s been a busy time there with the acquisition of HelloSign and the launch of a radical redesign of the Dropbox Business UI.
 I have been following the firm (and in full disclosure was a past advisor to them) for quite a few years and watched their growth and transformation with interest.
-However, what has most interested me about the company is their corporate culture and their approach to design and product development.
+However, what has most interested me about the company is its corporate culture and its approach to design and product development.

 The Dropbox culture is on the one hand epitome of Silicon Valley, young and very tech-centric.
 On the other hand, it’s design-driven first and foremost, driven by customer feedback and insights.
 Rather than an army of developers that know best (the usual Silicon Valley approach), Dropbox listens and studies its customers and their needs carefully.
 That’s refreshing, and what is driving what the firm likes to call ‘The New Dropbox.’